otteriffic/HOF_Credits/README.md

 This is the repository for the Gamers Hands of Fate Credit updates

-All updates are being posted in the Kickstarter Backers and Extras files.
+All updates submitted have been posted in the Kickstarter Backers and Extras files.

-If you see an issue with your name or your name is missing or in the wrong location please use the new issues link to the right and submit a new issue.

-We need the following info:

-1: What file (Kickstarter Backers or Extras)
-2: Misspelled entry (if applicable)
-3: Proper spelling as you would like to see it

-We will try to accomodate everyone as best as we can.
+These lists are in alphabetical order by entry, not last name.
+Longer entries will most likely be listed after the others in the final credits to meet formatting needs.

-Thank you in advance!
+Thank you for your support!

 ~Zombie Orpheus Entertainment